geraman21/gnss_grc/README.md

 cmake ..
 make
 sudo make install
-sudo ldconfig
 ```
 When gnu radio is installed not in the default folder, you have to specify the installation path.
 For example when using homebrew on mac use the following command:

 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local/Cellar/gnuradio/3.9.2.0_1
 ```
+Make sure to specify the correct installation folder according to the gnuradio version installed.

-After this is done click refresh in GRC GUI, and the custom module with all its block should be available via module selection list.
+After installation is complete, open GRC GUI and click refresh button, the custom module with all its block should be available inside the module selection list.